RupalliDevi/SaaSight/README.md

 ## 🚀 Overview

-SaaSight is a production-style data engineering project that simulates a real-world SaaS analytics platform.
-It generates synthetic SaaS data, orchestrates ingestion workflows, stores data in Snowflake, and transforms it into actionable business insights.

-The project demonstrates modern data engineering practices across orchestration, warehousing, transformation, and analytics.
+SaaSight is an end-to-end, production-inspired data engineering project designed to simulate the analytics backbone of a modern SaaS business.
+Rather than relying on static datasets, the platform uses a custom-built Python data generator to create realistic synthetic SaaS data — including user activity, subscription lifecycles, and revenue events — enabling a fully controlled and scalable analytics workflow.

+The project showcases how raw operational data can be transformed into business-ready intelligence through a modern cloud-based data stack.
+It covers the complete pipeline from data generation and orchestration to warehousing, transformation, and visualization, reflecting real-world engineering practices used in production environments.

+At its core, SaaSight demonstrates the implementation of layered data architecture, automated workflows, and analytics modeling to support executive decision-making.

 ---